 Ready to supercharge your Jira workflows?

-Instead of juggling different tools, you can connect all your knowledge and automate your workflows with a single platform. eesel AI gets up and running in minutes, not months, and gives you full control over your Jira automation.
-Try eesel AI for free and see what a truly integrated AI agent can do.
+Instead of juggling different tools, you can connect all your knowledge and automate your workflows with a single platform that works within your Jira environment. eesel AI gets up and running in minutes, not months, and gives you full control over your Jira automation.
+Try eesel AI for free and see how a truly integrated AI agent can enhance your team's productivity.

 Frequently asked questions